-In his last fight on November 26 in Las Vegas, he won by seventh-round TKO against previously undefeated former WBA featherweight champion Nicholas Walters.
+In his last fight on August 5 in Los Angeles, he won by seventh-round TKO against Miguel Marriaga.

 Vasyl wanted to challenge for a world title in his pro debut but when that was not possible, he did challenge for one, unsuccessfully, in his second fight.
 He won a world title in his third fight in June, 2014 – only eight months after his debut – which tied the record for winning a world title with the fewest fights.
 Saensak Muangsurin of Thailand also won a junior welterweight world title in his third fight in 1975.